DUPONT UPDATES FOR 2014

-Hike or bike 2.2 miles from High Falls to this 120-foot tall waterfall that gradually cascades over a rock slope.
+Hike or bike 2.2 miles from High Falls parking area to this 120-foot tall waterfall that gradually cascades over a rock slope.
 See our Bridal Veil Falls Guide for more.

 To cross the beautiful covered bridge at the top of High Falls, continue on the trail to the Covered Bridge Trail.
 The bridge was built in 2000 for a planned, exclusive real estate development.
 Thankfully, the state bought the land (after a long legal battle) from the developer so it could be preserved.
 Read the full history of saving Dupont Forest.

 DuPont State Forest is fast becoming one of the leading mountain bike destinations in Western North Carolina with 100 miles of trails, nearly all of which is open to both equestrians and mountain bikers.
 DuPont offers everything from gentle forest roads to exciting single track, with an impressive variety of scenic attractions located only minutes apart.
 Download their Mountain Bike Guide.
 Also see our Mountain Biking Guide.

 DuPont's trails are used by hikers, bikers, horseback riders, fishermen, and hunters (during season).
 Read more about horseback riding here and elsewhere in the area.

 Accessibility to Waterfalls